Frequently Asked Questions

 For help navigating MyMadison, check out these tutorial videos.

-If you've met with an advisor from MSME and created an academic plan, then you should follow that plan to the best of your ability.
+Great question!
+If you've met with an advisor from the College of Education and created an academic plan, then you should follow that plan to the best of your ability.
 Be prepared that you may need to make some changes based on course availability.

-Check out the MyMadison tutorial linked in Module 6: Enrollment in the MSME Advising Canvas site.
+Check out the MyMadison tutorials.
 Classes may be added or dropped on MyMadison through the end of the free add/drop period for that semester (enrollment dates and deadlines can be found on the Registrar's website).

 During your enrollment appointment, students in good standing are only allowed to enroll in up to 17 credit hours.
 During open enrollment, students in good standing can enroll in up to 19 credit hours without obtaining permission from the department head of their major.

-For all of these courses, one major pre-requisite is that you are admitted to the Teacher Education Program.
+For all remaining 300-level and 400-level courses, one primary pre-requisite is that you are admitted to the Teacher Education Program.
 If you have not yet completed all of the admission requirements to the Teacher Education Program, you will not be able to enroll in these courses without being granted an appeal.
-Contact the MSME Department regarding the appeal procedure.
+Contact your College of Education advisor regarding the appeal procedure and whether this is an appropriate step for you.

 Depending on your program, most General Education courses can be taken in any semester.
 Choose a different General Education course.
 You can connect with a Madison Advising Peer for additional assistance with General Education courses.